iaeiou/blue-plankton-2/content/_index.md

 ---
 title: Home
 sections:
-  - type: intro
+  - actions:
-    title: Intro
-    section_id: intro
+      - label: Learn More
+        url: /about
     component: intro.html
     content: >-
-      This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
-    actions:
-      - label: Learn More
-        url: /about
+      When I moved to New Hampshire from the Washington, D.C. metro area, I was surprised by the number of friends and acquaintances who peppered me with questions about rural life here.
+This blog is inspired by those questions.
+      I hope the answers you find here will help you make a smooth move and find a better life.
+    section_id: intro
+    title: Intro
+    type: intro
 menu:
   main:
     name: Home
     weight: 1
 layout: home
 ---